camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

        export AWS_ACCESS_KEY_ID=XXXXX
        export AWS_SECRET_ACCESS_KEY=YYYY

-   If you forget it you will get an explicit message.
+   If you forget it, you will get an error message.